-Flowers from the Farm is a network of other growers who know are doing the same as you.
-Some are further along the way some, perhaps, haven’t yet got as far as you have – but they’re all willing to share their experience with others.
+Flowers from the Farm is a network of growers and florists like you.
+Some members are well-established businesses, while others might not yet have got as far as you have – but they’re all willing to share their experience to help you develop.

 £75 annual membership

 Market your business with an easy to update webpage, and photos

 Direct links to your website / details for customers to contact you directly

 Access to business advice and tips from experienced flower growers and florists